josenalde/computing-fundamentals/README.md

 # computing-fundamentals
-Code samples and class materials
+Some related code samples and class materials